tmesser/dao-documents/Independent Contractor Agreement/independent-contractor-agreement.md

-        governed by the rules of the International Chamber of Commerce then prevailing (the “ICC Rules”), wherein the Parties agree that the arbitration shall be conducted by an arbitral tribunal consisting of a sole arbitrator, in English, in the jurisdiction set forth in *(14)*.
+        governed by the rules of the International Chamber of Commerce then prevailing (the “ICC Rules”), wherein the Parties agree that the arbitration shall be conducted by an arbitral tribunal consisting of a sole arbitrator, in English, in the jurisdiction set forth in *Governing Law; Jurisdiction*.
         Furthermore, if the parties cannot agree on a sole arbitrator within thirty (30) days, the appointment of the arbitrator shall be made in accordance with ICC Rules.